-I was working with an Agile Coaching client in Chicago this week.
+I was working with an Agile coaching client this week.
 Even though they are a large and conservative firm, they want their technology teams to become more Agile.
 They have just a few Scrum teams at this time representing perhaps 20% of their IT portfolio.

 I was meeting with the PMO to review the required documentation for the Scrum Teams.
 The PMO produced a spreadsheet showing 100 different artifacts that every Scrum team needs to produce to meet their audit requirements.
 100!
 It was as if the PMO said, sure you can use Agile techniques to build solutions, but you still need to produce every artifact you would have had to produce had you used our waterfall/SDLC approach.